The Presumption of Paternity – Child Born In Marriage

 - The bond between the child and the parties; and

 - The actions of the parties both before and after they determined the nature of the true paternal relationship

-The legal presumption that a child born to a married couple is their child appears to still remain part of the law in Pennsylvania.
+The legal presumption that a child born in marriage (to a married couple) is their child appears to still remain part of the law in Pennsylvania.